zenphoto/zenphoto/zp-core/js/jqueryui/readme.txt

 	- Core
 	- all Interaction components: Draggable, Droppable, Resizable, Selectable, Sortable
 	- all widgits
-	- the customized smoothness theme
+	- the customized base theme